Krv-Analytics/Benson/README.md

 👉 Phil is an advanced data imputation tool that combines scikit-learn's IterativeImputer with topological methods to generate and analyze multiple versions of a dataset.
 It allows users to impute missing data using various techniques, generate representations of imputed datasets, and democratically select a representative version.

+👉 **Phil Transformer Compatibility**

+Phil is designed to seamlessly integrate with scikit-learn pipelines.
+By implementing the transformer API, it allows users to incorporate advanced imputation techniques directly into their machine learning workflows, ensuring a smooth and efficient data preprocessing experience.

 🚀 **Coming Soon**

 • Bob 🛠️: A structured data repair module that cleans, normalizes, and reconciles inconsistencies in your datasets.